 - 4.56 It is worth noting that the number of firms in the content acquisition market may increase in the future.
 A growing trend towards OTT content delivery models can be observed internationally. - 4.57 OTT providers have traditionally been smaller operations which would likely struggle to outbid FTA and subscription television providers.
 However, a few larger OTT content providers (e.g. Netflix) have taken hold in other overseas markets.
 Therefore, there is a possibility that these larger OTT operators, who could have the financial resources to compete for content with FTA and subscription providers in Malaysia, may eventually seek entry into the local market.
-This was a point that was raised by Astro in its submission. - 4.58 However, other than the largest international OTT providers such as Netflix or Roku, the MCMC does not view OTT providers as a serious substitute at
+This was a point that was raised by Astro in its submission.154 - 4.58 However, other than the largest international OTT providers such as Netflix or Roku, the MCMC does not view OTT providers as a serious substitute at this time.
+The MCMC will continue to monitor the provision of OTT services in Malaysia and may amend its position if a leading global OTT provider seeks entry and that entry has the potential to significantly impact the Malaysian communications market.

-&lt;sup>152 ACCC, Public competition assessment - Foxtel proposed acquisition of Austar United Communications Limited (14 June 2012) at 49.
+152 ACCC, Public competition assessment - Foxtel proposed acquisition of Austar United Communications Limited (14 June 2012) at 49.

-&lt;sup>153 ACCC, Public competition assessment - Foxtel proposed acquisition of Austar United Communications Limited (14 June 2012) at 38.
+153 ACCC, Public competition assessment - Foxtel proposed acquisition of Austar United Communications Limited (14 June 2012) at 38.

-&lt;sup>154 Measat Broadcast NetworksSystems (Astro), Dominance Questionnaire Response at 2.2(b).
+154 Measat Broadcast NetworksSystems (Astro), Dominance Questionnaire Response at 2.2(b).
+Market definition analysis